 I left that class thinking it was all going to be so easy and I’d perfect the rugby ball hold with a twin on each boob in no time.
 Oh how naive.

 WHY can’t they be a bit more bloody realistic and warn you that actually sometimes your body doesn’t know what the f**k to do?!
 Sometimes it doesn’t produce enough milk, it BLOODY HURTS, some babies don’t/can’t/won’t latch properly and you’ll more than likely end up with bleeding nipples on at least one occasion!

 Never mind the fact that you’ll probably be in a sh*t load of pain from the traumatic birth which was also supposed to be beautiful and easy.
 And overwhelmed by the fear and responsibility of having a small life or two suddenly depending on you and crying hormonally every two minutes when you don’t even know why.
 But they don’t tell you any of that!

 I know they don’t want to put women off trying to breastfeed, but for me I honestly wish I had been better prepared mentally for just how hard it could be.
 I know it’s not the same for everyone and some are lucky in that it does come naturally and quite easily, but for me and probably many others, there just seemed to be so many factors working against me.

-I was an absolute wreck after the birth.
+I was an absolute wreck after my birth.
 My episiotomy was buggered, I had a blood transfusion a few days after having the twiglets, I was in total shock and utterly overwhelmed.
-Feeding didn’t feel natural in the slightest – if I’m honest I was such a mess I definitely don’t think I bonded with the babies straightaway.
+Feeding didn’t feel natural in the slightest.
+If I’m honest, I was such a mess I definitely don’t think I bonded with the babies straightaway.